fsprojects/Fleece/docsrc/content/index.md

-(*** hide ***)
-// This block of code is omitted in the generated HTML documentation.
-Use
-// it to define helpers that you do not want to show in the documentation.

-(**
 Fleece
 ======

 Fleece is a library intended to help with parsing and crafting specific Json without having to write data transfer objects in order to get the expected representation.

-*)

-(**

 ### Introduction